rxseven/onigiri-webapp/README.md

 - Static type checking with Flow
 - Code debugging with Visual Studio Code and Chrome Debugger
 - Pre-commit hooking with Husky and Lint-staged
-- CI/CD with GitHub, Travis CI, Coveralls, and Heroku
+- CI/CD with GitHub, Travis CI, Coveralls, Heroku, and AWS Elastic Beanstalk
-- App deploying with Docker *(in progress)*

-> Link: the complete guidelines are available in [this project](https://github.com/rxseven/setup-react-app).
+> Note: the complete guidelines are available in [this project](https://github.com/rxseven/setup-react-app).

 [Back to top](#table-of-contents)